HANCORE-linux/omarchy-whitegold-theme/README.md

 ```bash
 omarchy-theme-install https://github.com/HANCORE-linux/omarchy-whitegold-theme.git
 ```
-## Vesktop-Theme
+## Vesktop-Theme (recommended!)
-For Vesktop users, you can install this theme by copying (usally from ~/Downloads) the theme file to your Vesktop themes directory:
+For Vesktop users, you can install this theme by downloading it (usally to ~/Downloads) and copy the theme file to your Vesktop themes directory:
 ```bash
 cp system24-whitegold.theme.css ~/.config/vesktop/themes/system24-whitegold.theme.css
 ```